Last updated on March 25th, 2025

-Seven-Minute Frosting is an old-fashioned light and fluffy frosting commonly used to decorate retro cakes.
-This icing is made by stirring the mixture over a pot of simmering water or double broiler on top of the stove for about seven minutes until it transforms into a light, velvety texture.
+Seven-Minute Frosting is made from combining egg whites and sugar over a double-broiler until it becomes light and fluffy to decorate a cake.
+This icing is made by stirring the mixture over a pot of simmering water or double broiler on top of the stove for about seven minutes until it transforms into a smooth, velvety texture.

 How to make Seven-Minute Frosting

-Cream cheese frosting tends to be thin, so you may want to place a crumb coat on the cake and put in the fridge to chill for 10-15 minutes before putting on the outside layer.
-Use an off-set spatula to coat the sides first.
-Then spread frosting on the top of the cake.
+To decorate a cake with Seven Minute Frosting, start by using an off-set spatula and put a large amount of the frosting on the top of the cake.
+Spread frosting across the top, pushing it down on the sides of the cake.
 Form a classic spiral pattern on top by starting on the outside edge and spin your cake plate around until you get to the center.
-Finish the look with a simple garnish of fruit or nuts.
+Finish the look with a simple garnish of fruit or nuts to complement the flavor profile.

 Seven-Minute Frosting